 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Romeo has gone into hiding at Friar Laurence's.
-The Friar updates him on the Tybalt situation.
+Romeo is hiding out at Friar Laurence's, and Friar updates him on the Tybalt situation.

 Hearing this plan, Romeo recovers and runs off to see Juliet.

 Quick Brain Snack: marriages in the Catholic Church (and lots of other churches) weren't consider valid unless they'd been consummated—i.e., the two people had to have sex.
 If Juliet and Romeo don't sleep together, Juliet's dad will be able to get the marriage declared invalid and marry her off to Paris.